reedsloan/NihongoLens/README.md

 - GitHub Actions for automated testing and continuous integration (CI)

 ## Getting Started
-1. Clone the repository: `git clone https://github.com/your-username/NihongoLens.git`
+1. Clone the repository: `git clone https://github.com/reedsloan/NihongoLens/NihongoLens.git`
-2. Open the project in Android Studio
+2. Open the project in Android Studio 2023.2.1 or later
-3. Build and run the app on your device or emulator
+4. Build and run the app on your device or emulator
-4.

 ## Plans

 In future releases, I plan to enhance NihongoLens with the following features: